craftsdatwit/AutonomousRobot_Navigation_Platform/README.md

-# Pallet Project
+# Autonomous Robot Navigation Platform

 ## Introduction

-Using ROS and Gazebo, this project enables a robot to navigate a warehouse environment with path-following and collision avoidance algorithms.
+Using ROS and Gazebo, this platform enables robots to navigate a warehouse environment, following a unique path and avoiding collisions with objects

 ## Features
 1.)
 Collision avoidance / Object Detection